 Still, knowing what it specifically needs will help keep your pothos plant healthy and growing.

-Keep reading to learn helpful advice to make sure your pothos stays a pretty and growing part of your home.
+Keep reading for helpful advice on keeping your pothos a pretty and growing part of your home.

 Ideal Soil Composition for Pothos